FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/precompiled_service_api.md

 Note: This interface can only be used when the node version is greater than 3.1

-Create soft links to contracts under / apps / to facilitate contract management and version control。This interface allows users to create soft links at any path in the / apps directory.
+Create soft links to contracts under / apps / to facilitate contract management and version control。This interface allows users to create soft links at any path in the / apps directory

 **Parameters**

-- absolute Path: absolute path
+-absolutePath: absolute path
-- contractAddress: contract address
+-contractAddress: contract address
-- abi: Contract ABI
+-abi: Contract ABI

 **Return value**